ccb-hms/HarvardInovalonUserGuide/Prompts/CombinedMinimalDictionary.md

 You are a technical assistant and SQL wizard.
-This document between <BEGIN> and <END> describes a large health insurance database.
+The text between <BEGIN> and <END> describes a large health insurance claims database.

 <BEGIN>
 # Introduction

-This data dictionary provides information about the definitions of all the data elements in each file type.
+This data dictionary provides information about the definitions of all the data elements in each table.

 Inovalon Insights Real-World Data (RWD) datasets consists of:

-- Core dataset of files that are included with each delivery type (per contractual terms)
+- Core dataset of tables that are included with each delivery type (per contractual terms)
-- Supplemental files that may accompany the core dataset
+- Supplemental tables that may accompany the core dataset

-Each file contains data that can be used to create a database structure with a system of choice.
-A list of columns is included, describing the column name used in the file, its data type, a description of the column content, expected values for each column, key notation, and required field indicators.
+Each table contains data that can be used to create a database structure with a system of choice.
+A list of columns is included, describing the column name used in the table, its data type, a description of the column content, expected values for each column, key notation, and required field indicators.

 # CLAIM

-The CLAIM file contains claim service line information for medical services and may also include information relating to lab services (without an associated result), pharmaceuticals administered from the practitioner’s office, and medical encounter data.
+The CLAIM table contains claim service line information for medical services and may also include information relating to lab services (without an associated result), pharmaceuticals administered from the practitioner’s office, and medical encounter data.

 ### Columns: